Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

-I don’t know about your coffee knowledge, budget, or level of passion.
-I realize though that you are a coffee enthusiast, and you will need to figure out what stage you are at and make coffee decisions that reflect that.
+I don't know about your coffee knowledge, budget, or level of passion.
+I realize though that you are a coffee enthusiast, and that you will need to figure out what stage you are at and make coffee decisions that reflect that.

 This guide explores the coffee knowledge you will need to start your journey as a home barista and offers guidance, perspective, practical advice, and a healthy dose of my opinion to make those decisions and develop your personal preferences.